 UMB Financial Corp. will acquire rival Heartland Financial in an all-stock deal valued at around $2 billion, the banks announced Monday.

-“This is a historic and exciting milestone for our company,” UMB Financial Corporation Chairman and CEO Mariner Kemper said in a prepared statement.
+“This is a historic and exciting milestone for our company,” UMB CEO Mariner Kemper said in a prepared statement.
 “While we have maintained an outstanding pace of organic growth during the past decade, this compelling combination with HTLF marks a truly momentous expansion of all our core services in both existing and new markets.
 This synergy, along with a like-minded culture and customer approach, is an ideal fit for our business model, our credit and risk profiles, and our associates, customers and communities.”

 “This acquisition further diversifies our business, adding more scale to our consumer and small business capabilities,” Kemper said in the statement.
 “It also significantly expands our market share in several existing markets and leverages our commercial banking expertise to HTLF customers and prospects in our newly acquired markets.”